-Our zero tolerance approach will continue in FY22 with particular focus on organisations;
+Our zero tolerance approach will continue in FY23 with particular focus on organisations;

-- operating in countries identified as having a poor record with regard to human rights and working conditions. - with employees from the top 20 source countries of origin for potential victims of modern slavery identified by the UK's National Referral Mechanism (NRM).
+- operating in countries identified as having a poor record with regard to human rights and working conditions. - with employees in the age groups and most common nationalities of potential modern slavery victims identified by the UK's National Referral Mechanism (NRM).